Towards customizable reinforcement learning agents: Enabling preference specification through online vocabulary expansion: Domains details

-\subsection{Domains details}
+\section{Domains details}

-We evaluated {PRESCA} on the Minecraft domain illustrated in figure \ref{fig:2} with a grid size of 6 X 6 .
+We evaluated {PRESCA} on the Minecraft domain illustrated in figure \ref{fig:2} with a grid size of $7$ X $7$ .
 Below we provide the details of the domain dynamics and the reward function used for the domain, as well as the modified reward function used by \textit{PRESCA}.
 We also provide the state representation used for the classifier and the agent training.

 \paragraph{Domain dynamics} The goal of the Minecraft domain (figure \ref{fig:2}) is to place a ladder at the docker.
 There are two ways for the agent to obtain a ladder.
-One way is to gather stick and plank from the environment, and craft a ladder at the crafting station.
+One way is to collect planks from the environment, and craft a ladder at the crafting station.
 The other way is for the agent to pick up a broken ladder and repair it at the crafting station.
 To obtain the broken ladder, the agent must move into the storage area.
 Once the agent has a ladder, it must move to the cell adjacent to the docker, align itself in the direction of the docker and drop the ladder.

 \paragraph{Reward structure} The agent gets a reward of $1$ to achieve the goal.
 There is also a step cost of $0.0045$.
-Moreover, we provide intermediate rewards to the agent both to facilitate faster training, and to make sure that, in the default environment, the optimal policy will violate the user's preference of moving into the storage area.
-The latter was done to validate that it was due to \textit{PRESCA} that the agent learns to align with the user's preference.
-Specifically, we set the following intermediate rewards: $0.2$ for picking up a stick or a plank, $2$ for picking up a broken ladder and $0.5$ for crafting a ladder or repairing a broken ladder.
-The agent also gets a negative reward for dropping an object.
-When using \textit{PRESCA}, once the classifier for \textit{in\_storage\_area} has been learned, the agent gets a negative reward of $-2$ whenever it visits a state where \textit{in\_storage\_area} is \textit{true}.
+To make sure that the optimal policy violates the user's preference in the default environment, we provide an additional reward of 2 if the agent picks up a broken ladder.
+This was done to validate that it was due to \textit{PRESCA} that the agent learns to align with the user's preference.
+When using \textit{PRESCA}, once the classifier for \textit{in\_storage\_area} has been learned, the agent gets a negative reward of $-2$ whenever it visits a state where \textit{in\_storage\_area} is predicted to be \textit{true}.

-\subsection{Training details}
+\paragraph{Domain Images and concept patches} We present the domain image and annotate the objects in the image in figure \ref{fig:4}.
+We also provide a subset of concept patches that were used for the data augmentation algorithm (section \ref{c_hat}) in figure \ref{fig:5}.

-The concept classifiers were trained on RGB image representation of the state that is of shape $48 \text{ X } 48 \text{ X } 3$.
-To allow for faster training of the RL agent, the agent was trained on an object based state encoding instead of the RGB image representation.
-The state encoding was a 3-dimensional matrix of shape ($\text{W X H X }3$) where W, and H are the width and height of the grid used in the domain.
-Each object present in the cell at row $r$ and column $c$ is represented as a feature vector of dimension $3$ at position $(r-1, c-1)$ in the state encoding.
+\section{Training details}